MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/product-visualize.md

 # Work with Dynamics 365 Product Visualize

 You can use Dynamics 365 Import Tool (Preview) to prepare CAD files to use with Dynamics 365 Product Visualize.
-After preparing the 3D models, upload them to Dynamics 365 Product Visualize.
-[THINKING THIS WOULD BE A LINK.
-OR, WE COULD PUT THE INFO IN THIS TOPIC].
+After preparing the CAD models, upload the 3D models to Dynamics 365 Product Visualize.

 1. Prepare your 3D models using the **Import using this PC** option or the **Send model to Microsoft** option as described in the [Use Dynamics 365 Import Tool (Preview) topic](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/import-tool/import-tool#two-options-for-preparing-3d-models).